Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Acknowledgements

-\begin{acks} Institutional Review Board Approval: The survey in this project is CHRBSS (Behavioral) STUDY00002379, approved by the University of Vermont I.R.B. on 3/14/2023.
+We are thankful to the anonymous reviewers for their insightful comments.
+Institutional Review Board Approval: The survey in this project is CHRBSS (Behavioral) STUDY00002379, approved by the University of Vermont I.R.B. on 3/14/2023.
 The authors would like to thank Maria Sckolnick, John Meluso, Kendall Fortney, Randall Harp, Laurent H\'ebert-Dufresne, Jean-Gabiel Young, and Winn Gillen, for their comments on early versions of this work.
-The Alfred P. Sloan Foundation, The National Science Foundation award \#2242829, and MassMutual under the MassMutual Center of Excellence in Complex Systems and Data Science support this work.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the aforementioned financial supporters. \end{acks}
+The Alfred P. Sloan Foundation award \#2024-22498, The National Science Foundation award \#2242829, and the MassMutual Center of Excellence in Complex Systems and Data Science support this work.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the aforementioned financial supporters.